 A freelance account manager has landed an assignment at a client and does everything he can to generate new businesses, for which he is paid a handsome rate (€ 75).
 He is expected to visit potential clients, and to wear the uniform of his client and a company car, with the company logo, to represent the company and generate trust among potential clients.
 Is this allowed as far as the IRS is concerned?

 If we take an extremely black and white approach to this example, it is not allowed according to the IRS, because the uniform and the company logo on the car could give the impression that the account manager is an employee of the client.
 After having been presented with this example, the IRS indicated that the account manager could wear his own clothes and had a car.
 This is some pretty twisted logic, but it is today’s reality.
 So a freelancer is expected not to agree to those requests.
 This is one example of what the IRS expects from freelancers.
 There are also other examples, like the one involving Deliveroo:

 At the end of 2017, Deliveroo announced it would stop employing people and only work with freelancers.
 That means all their deliverers are freelancers from then on, but they are still expected to ride around with a Deliveroo bag.
 Also, they make the same as they did before (€ 15 an hour).
 Is this allowed by the IRS?

 There has been a lot of commotion about this construction.
 Another example that was mentioned was PostNL, a company that fired all its staff and then rehired them as freelancers.
 However, the judge ruled that that is not false self-employment and the IRS concurs.

-If we compare these two examples, it is pretty clear that the line the IRS has drawn with regard to false self-employment is far from clear.
+If we compare these two examples, it is pretty clear that the line the IRS has drawn concerning false self-employment is far from clear.
 So how will they deal with this in the future?

-In order to explain the law as clearly as possible, an updated version of Wet DBA has been presented in the Coalition Agreement.
+To explain the law as clearly as possible, an updated version of DBA Act has been presented in the Coalition Agreement.
 The government wants to introduce the following: